 Holey Moley Golf Club in Singapore

-Stereotypical image of a golf hobbyist: pudgy male, over 50, in old-fashioned polo tee tucked into high-waisted shorts a la Donald Trump.
+Stereotypical image of a golf hobbyist: pudgy male, over 50, in an old-fashioned polo tee tucked into high-waisted shorts a la Donald Trump.
 Not the most flattering.
-If you’re a young person like myself, you probably have this impression that golf is a yawn - and when you’re barely exerting yourself throughout the activity, is it even considered a real sport?
+If you’re a young person like myself, you probably have this impression that golf is a yawn – and when you’re barely exerting yourself throughout the activity, is it even considered a real sport?

 Themed courses at Holey Moley mini-golf bar

 There’s a stage that’s GoT-inspired, with a throne fashioned out of golf clubs